graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The system will then create subdirectories inside the configured one, with each subdirectory containing a single graph compilation.
-The directories are named after the automatically generated Tensorflow operation clusters.
+The directories are named after the automatically generated TensorFlow operation clusters.

 A simple way to discover which of the subdirectories is the one containing the main graph is to look for the one containing the largest report.json